 - Articulating the problem to be solved and the outcome desired

 - Brainstorming and evaluating potential solutions to determine the best approach

 - Designing a prototype system for solving the problem

 - Thoroughly testing the innovation under many conditions to refine it before deployment

 Process innovation is one of the keys to remaining competitive and having the time and motivation to innovate in other areas, such as products or business models.
-We invite you to get the Innovation Starter Kit as a great first step to building innovation into your company’s DNA.
+We invite you to get the demo as a great first step to building innovation into your company’s DNA.